databio/pypiper/doc/source/index.rst

 Pypiper is a lightweight python toolkit for gluing together restartable, robust command line pipelines.
 With Pypiper, simplicity is paramount.
 A new user can start building pipelines using Pypiper in under 15 minutes.
 Learning all the :doc:`features and  benefits <features>` of Pypiper takes just an hour or two.
 At the same time, Pypiper provides immediate and significant advantages over a simple shell script.

 To get started, proceed with the :doc:`Introduction <intro>` or use the table of contents below to navigate the docs.
-When you have a feel for what Pypiper is, the best way to learn to use it is by looking at the :doc:`Tutorials <tutorials>`.
+When you have a feel for what Pypiper is, the best way to learn is by looking at the :doc:`Tutorials <tutorials>`.
+That should get you started building your first pipeline.
+But before you get too deep, make sure you get the most out Pypiper by checking out the :doc:`Advanced Functions <advanced>` and :doc:`Best Practices <best-practices>` for building pipelines.

 Links
 ^^^^^^^^